 Following the mandatory induction for new students, attendance at the following events is also mandatory for Trinity Laban new and continuing RDP students.
-As with all events, the schedule and/or format may be affected by the COVID19 pandemic.

 (1) Research Seminars: Trinity Laban runs a regular seminar series for staff and students.
 The purpose of the seminars is to give the opportunity to TL research staff and students to present either 'work-in-progress' papers, or alternatively, completed research outputs.
 External speakers may be invited also.
 These seminars are sometimes shared with the Trinity Laban Graduate School and additionally provide a useful forum within which RDP students may observe a range of presentation modes, skills and practices.